 “First, I must confess that over the past few years I have been gravely disappointed with the white moderate.
 I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a “more convenient season.””Dr. Martin Luther King’s “Letter From a Birmingham Jail”

 In the recent weeks, those who claim to have listened to Black youth have let me down.
-The tokenism, the condescending, unsolicited input was eye opening, when I came across several Facebook posts dismissing Black youth who don’t “vote blue no matter who,” as “disrespecting of our elders” and deprived of experience.
+I came across several posts on social media dismissing Black youth who don’t “vote blue no matter who,” as “disrespectful of our elders” and deprived of experience.
 Black youth, especially Black girls who would have been voting for the first time this year, don’t deserve to be spoken over or to have people decide what’s best for us.
 We don’t deserve to have our experiences invalidated based on some of our decisions to not “vote blue no matter who,” as a result of not being afforded the convenience of glossing over the racism of white Democrats.

 Many people in Virginia proved additionally MLK’s point—that they are voting for white moderates who have a vested interest in maintaining white supremacy, as much as the next alt-right conservative.
 “Voting blue no matter who” isn’t effective, in the sense that it comes from a place of privilege, and does not liberate the most marginalized people.
 A lot of Black people don’t have the privilege of overlooking the racist words and actions of Democratic politicians such as Biden.
 Just to name a few examples, Biden fought for segregation as a Senator.
 In 1991, a panel of white men, including Biden, subpoenaed Anita Hill (a Black woman who spoke up about experiencing sexual violence by Clarence Thomas), and gaslighted her after demanding that she recall the violence she experienced in its entirety.
 Additionally, Biden co-authored the 1994 Crime Bill, a piece of legislation that continues to enforce mass incarceration of Black and Brown people, especially youth, to this day.